microtodd/s3utils/README.md

 # s3utils

-Varioud utilities to do sysadmin-type things.
+Various utilities to do sysadmin-type things.

 ## setAllS3ACLs